grokify/chathooks/README.md

 [![Docs][docs-godoc-svg]][docs-godoc-link]
 [![License][license-svg]][license-link]

-WebhookProxy is a proxy service that maps different webhook posts to message platforms such as Glip's inbound webhook service.
-It formats messages using [CommonChat](https://github.com/commonchat) intermediate message format which can then be translated into different chat platform message formats.
-This is useful because many services with outbound webhooks need to be formatted before they can be consumed by a webhook consuming app such as a chat service.
+WebhookProxy is a service that maps webhook posts from different services to message platforms such as Glip and Slack's inbound webhook service.
+It uses handlers to convert inbound messages to the [CommonChat](https://github.com/commonchat) canonical message format which are then sent via message platform adapters.
+This is useful because many services with outbound webhooks need to be formatted before they can be consumed by an inbound webhook.
 This proxy service does the conversion so you don't have to.
-Applications already integrated with Slack's inbound webhooks can create messages on Glip simply by using the proxy URL.
+Another use case is conversion of inbound messages so a message formatted for Slack inbound webhooks can be delivered to a Glip inbound webhook.

+It is easy to add additional inbound webhook handlers and outbound webhook adapters by using the `adapters.Adapter` and `handlers.Handler` interfaces.

-WebhookProxy supports two HTTP server engines:
+WebhookProxy currently supports two HTTP server engines.

 * AWS API Gateway + AWS Lambda - [eawsy/aws-lambda-go-shim](https://github.com/eawsy/aws-lambda-go-shim)
 * Locally - [valyala/fasthttp](https://github.com/valyala/fasthttp)